-A teacher is meant to teach you not only life lessons but how to maintain patience and keep a cool head, never to be rude or lose our temper.
+A teacher is meant to teach you not only life lessons but how to maintain patience and keep a cool head.

 An effective teacher is sensitive to their students’ needs.
 Empathy enables a teacher to relate to his or her students.
 Teachers who have this type of personality trait recognise that some students have a difficult home life.
 They try to work out ways to help them.